The Epiphany of Jazz Charts

 “What is your goal with sight reading?
 Why do you want to learn it?”

-The magic in this clip is, beyond Batiste’s technical wizardry, the act of communicating beyond words, communicating human stories and emotions beyond what words are capable of conveying.
-I don’t know why that’s what music is, but that’s what it is, at it’s best.
+The magic in this clip is in— beyond Batiste’s technical wizardry — the act of conveying human stories and emotions beyond what words are capable of conveying.
+I don’t know why that’s what music is, but that’s what I think it is, at it’s best.
 A language for telling stories of the human spirit that words alone struggle to capture, and fail completely at doing so with comparable simplicity.

 I also shared with Paul a dream simply to be able to record my own adventures in music.
 When I stumble upon a chord on the piano or guitar, or even a melodic riff with my voice, I struggle to note it down.
 I am forced to compulsively record voice memos, and have little language to communicate or navigate the musical structures that sometimes come to me in torrents.